bgonzalezbustamante/demo-regularisation/README.md

 ## Overview

 This repository contains a demonstration for R of regularisation, shrinkage, and cross-validation methods.
 The application of these techniques is for illustrative purposes only.
 The application of these techniques is for illustrative purposes only.
-The results should not be considered for any interpretation since it is necessary to develop a causal identification strategy and apply a number of controls and adjustments to standard errors.
+The results should not be considered for any interpretation since it is necessary to develop a causal identification strategy and apply a number of controls, adjustments to standard errors, and robustness checks.

 Chunks of this code for extraction and handling V-Dem and World Bank data were used in the following article: